Superwow3d/trip-sorter/README.md

 This code will output next
 ```
-1. Take train from Pavlodar to Astana.
+1. Take the airport bus from Pavlodar to Astana.
 Sit in seat 1C
 2. From Astana, take flight 44 to Madrid.
 Gate T2, seat 12.
 Baggage drop at ticket counter 123.
 3. From Madrid, take flight MAU113 to Barcelona.
 Gate F, seat 44F.
 4. Take train from Barcelona to Warsaw.
 Sit in seat 23A